Emergent-Behaviors-in-Biology/Differentiable-Gillespie-Algorithm/README.md

 # Differentiable Gillespie Algorithm (DGA)

-This repository contains the code and experimental data associated with the paper titled "A Differentiable Gillespie Algorithm for Simulating Chemical Kinetics, Parameter Estimation, and Designing Synthetic Biological Circuits" by Krishna Rijal and Pankaj Mehta.
+This repository contains the code and experimental data associated with the paper titled "A Differentiable Gillespie Algorithm for Simulating Chemical Kinetics, Parameter Estimation, and Designing Synthetic Biological Circuits" by Krishna Rijal and Pankaj Mehta [1].

 ## Repository Structure